If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The natural instinct is to weigh a medication's risk against zero.
 That framing leaves out half the picture.

 Some medications are better studied in pregnancy than others, and that evidence shapes the choice.
+What follows stays general.
+It isn't a recommendation for any individual.

 Breastfeeding